Article image

 On July 12, 2022, poet Ada Limón became the 24th Poet Laureate of the United States — the first Latina to ever receive the accolade.
 Her work has been described as “powerfully observant” and “genuine,” and is filled with self-discovery; Limón herself said she sees her poetry as an intimate reflection, a deeply personal portrait that makes readers feel like she’s a close friend.

-Limón grew up in Sonoma, California, and when she was 15 years old, she read a poem titled “One Art” by Elizabeth Bishop and decided to pursue the craft.
+Limón grew up in Sonoma, California, and at 15 years old, she decided to pursue the craft of poetry after reading a poem titled “One Art” by Elizabeth Bishop.
 “I really remember thinking I want to know how this is possible, I want to know how this is made,” she told PBS Newshour in 2022.
 “I was immediately drawn to not just the music and meaning of the poem but the form and the craft of the poem.”

 Limón went on to publish six collected works and contribute to magazines such as The New Yorker and The Harvard Review.
 Her 2018 book The Carrying won the National Book Critics Circle Award for Poetry, and her most recent collection, The Hurting Kind, features poems written by Limón as “gifts” to the people she could no longer see in person due to the COVID-19 pandemic.
 In addition to her poetry, Limón has also published nonfiction works, including 2022’s The Shelter, and hosts a popular podcast called The Slowdown, which explores the modern world through the reading of one poem every day.